awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 ## Availability of the Data API<a name="data-api.regions"></a>

-The Data API is only available for Aurora Serverless DB clusters with MySQL 5\.6 compatibility\.
+The Data API is only available for the following Aurora Serverless DB clusters:
++ Aurora with MySQL version 5\.6 compatibility
++ Aurora with PostgreSQL version 10\.7 compatibility

 The following table shows the AWS Regions where the Data API is currently available for Aurora Serverless\.
 Use the HTTPS protocol to access the Data API in these AWS Regions\.